 Canon 6D Mark II vs Sony A7S II

 The Canon EOS 6D Mark II and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in June 2017 and September 2015.
 The 6D Mark II is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 26 megapixels, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon 6D Mark II||Sony A7S II|